curityio/kubernetes-logaggregation-elasticsearch/README.md

 #        - post-commit-scripts
 ```

-Also update the appenders in the `log4j2.xml` file to use JSONLayout, replacing the default PatternLayout.\
+Also update appenders in the `log4j2.xml` file to use JSONLayout, replacing the default PatternLayout.
-Each log entry is then a bare JSON line that log shippers can easily consume.

 ```xml
 <Appenders>